Who we are:

 We are a small, grassroots 501-c3 (since 2001) that collaborates with a community in the mountains of rural Haiti.
 Our website: www.ifpigscouldflyhaiti.org

-Solar Power Pumps Water UpHill: Our team has implemented solar energy to replace human labor, with special pumps and PVC engineered to make the trek up winding hillsides to storage and faucets.
+Solar Power Pumps Water UpHill: We continue to provide paid work and training.
+Our team has implemented solar energy to replace human labor, with special pumps and PVC engineered to make the trek up winding hillsides to storage and faucets.
 This collaborative effort, with our local team of experts who know the territory, and our Stanford-trained engineers (who dream up plans, absent on-the-ground experience), has been in place since 2014.
 With a firm understanding of gravity and the Pythagorean team, our local experts have refined the Stanford dream and made it manifest and functional in the hills of rural Haiti.
 This system serves perhaps 80 households.
 "A dwop nan bokit", but still a drop

 Food vs cash crops, varied diet?
 In this emergency, we can't afford to worry about vegetables and seedlings; now, attention turns to the lost harvest of amber waves of green: pwa nwa (black beans) that have been the staple of this zone for generations.

-Funds from this effort will go to provide beans (for consumption) and beans/seedlings for replanting.
+Funds from this effort will go to support school feeding programs and provide beans (for consumption) and beans/seedlings for replanting.
 It won't solve the long-term problem of food self-sufficinecy, but it will provide some hope, and agricultural work people here know well and can do.

 Given the emergency, the beans, seeds and plantlings are charitable - and yet, work will be required for the community to bring Pwojet Pwa to fruition.